AngeloAntona/MiniLabSynth/README.md

     - left click on ↓ &rarr; use one of the previously saved plugins.
     - right click on X &rarr; delete one of the previously saved plugins.
     - left click on ↑ &rarr; save a new plugin.

+## Hardware configuration

+The hardware required to use all the functionalities of this project includes:
+* **Arturia MiniLab MKII** &rarr; The project was specifically created for this small MIDI keyboard.
+It's possible to map the device's outputs by applying [this preset](Preset.minilabmk2) using the Arturia Midi Control Center app available [here](https://www.arturia.com/support/downloads&manuals).
+* **Control pedal adapter** &rarr; Typically, control pedals have an analog output.
+I used [this adapter](https://beatbars.com/en/dual-to-midi.html) to convert that output into a MIDI signal.

 ## Overview of the code structure